kenshoo/react-tree/packages/core/README.md

 `headerRef` - Holds a reference to the header component

-`parents` - Holds the parents of the current depth.
+`parents` - Holds the parents of the current level.
 <br/>
 For example for the following structure: ["Profiles", "Performance", "Clicks"]
-- In the first depth the parents are: [""]
+- In the first level the parents are: [""]
-- In the second depth the parents are: ["Profile"]
+- In the second level the parents are: ["Profile"]
-- In the third depth the parents are: ["Profile, "Performance"]
+- In the third level the parents are: ["Profile, "Performance"]

 `onClick` -  Triggers the back event on click

 `title` - The title of the header.
-Displayed on the first depth.
+Displayed on the first level.

+`getStyles` - Gets relevant styles

+`styles` - Enables using customized styles

 `backIconRenderer` - Use the `backIconRenderer` to replace the default back button component.